charleshansen/mock-promises/README.md

 ```

 ###Promise Resolution Policy
 Promises often lead to other promises, for example, `promise.then(function1).then(function2)`, so we had to decide what happens to the `function2` on a promise when you execute the `function1`.
-We have chosen to force the user to explicitly ask for each callback to be executed, so that they do not accidentally execute callacks without realizing it.
+We have chosen to encourage the user to explicitly ask for each callback to be executed, so that they do not accidentally execute callacks without realizing it.
 Even `tick` will only go down one level of the chain unless the user specifies the number of levels.
-To manually go down a promise chain, you can use `iterateForPromise`.
+We have recently provided `tickAllTheWay`, but its use is discouraged in most circumstances.

 ##API